-Project Summary (1 page): Provide an overview of the proposed research, addressing separately the intellectual merit and the broader impacts of the project.
-The summary should be informative to those working in the same or related field(s) and understandable to a scientifically or technically literate reader.
-Preliminary proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts, will be returned without review.
+Project Summary (1 page): Provide an overview of the proposed research, addressing separately the intellectual merit and broader impacts.
+The summary should be written in the third person, informative to those working in the same or related field(s), and understandable to a scientifically or technically literate reader.
+Preliminary proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts will be returned without review.
+Note: Project Summaries entered in the FastLane form are displayed with standardized formatting and subject to a cumulative character limit for the three sections.